 Located in northern Colorado, Rocky Mountain National Park is among the top five most visited national parks in the United States.
-With Continental Divide running through the center of the park and Colorado River traversing the park's northwestern corner, Rocky Mountains National Park boasts various climates and landscapes: mountains, alpine meadows and lakes, forests, and tundra.
+With the Continental Divide running through the center of the park and the Colorado River traversing the park's northwestern corner, Rocky Mountain National Park boasts various climates and landscapes: mountains, alpine meadows and lakes, forests, and tundra.
 During the last two weeks of September, the park looks the best as its landscapes get completely transformed with golden tones.

 When is the peak of fall colors in Rocky Mountain National Park